Marian-hub/TicketToRide/README.md

 ## Winning
 When the last card of the deck has been picked the player with the most points wins the game

+# First fase of the project

+## map handling

+- Initially the map is just an image and points with the  name of the city on the image then, a table is created with the names and random values are assigned  according to the rules.

+..........better ideas if I have enough time

+## Menu

+-